 Senior professional services staff are normally placed within a particular band on a basic salary following external recruitment or internal promotion to Grade 10.
 This is normally the lower limit of the salary boundary within the relevant band unless current salary level exceeds this sum, in which case salary level is determined as current salary plus 3%.
 This is consistent with the percentage differential that exists between scale points on the University’s substantive scale.

 5. Salary Movement

-Annual PDR outcomes inform whether or not a professional services Grade 10 staff member is eligible for recognition and reward in addition to the level of any national award.
+The annual PDR process informs whether or not a professional services Grade 10 member of staff is eligible for a Rewarding Contribution salary uplift/one-off payment in addition to the level of any national award.